-Daniella Greenbaum Davis, a Spectator columnist, is a writer living in New York.
+Daniella Greenbaum Davis, an Emmy-award winning producer, is a Federalist contributor and a Spectator columnist, is a writer living in New York.
 Follow her on Twitter.

 Once the Antifa activists determined that Andy Ngo’s speech is violent, it is both logical and consistent that they would use violence to thwart him.

 As the Holocaust survivor generation dies out, we have a special obligation to keep sharing their stories.
 But is Instagram an inappropriate medium?

 There’s no 13th rule in which Peterson suggests that to live a meaningful life one should pick up a deadly weapon, walk into a mosque, and murder innocent Muslims in the middle of prayer.

 It’s not exactly good look for a sitting politician to spread harmful anti-Semitic stereotypes about big bad Jews and their big bad money.